The long-anticipated Amazon Pay Later service is finally made available to all of its customers in India.

 Interestingly, Facebook-backed Whatsapp is also reportedly gearing up to launch a similar service soon.

 In the future, Amazon hopes to provide its credit facility to other merchant partners like Swiggy and BookMyShow and provide consumers the ability to utilize their credit line both online and offline.

 Eligibility Criteria for Credit Line

-As such service requires Amazon to obtain certain documents, i.e. identity proof, income proof etc, of users, the security of store personal information becomes a crucial factor.
+As such service requires Amazon to obtain certain documents, i.e. identity proof, income proof, etc., of users, the security of storing personal information becomes a crucial factor.
 Amazon India has assured that customer data will not be shared with the lender.

 Amazon Pay Later Registration

 Visit the Amazon Pay Later registration page on your smartphone.
 As of now, the service doesn’t provide desktop support.
 A KYC process needs to be completed to create the account.
 Amazon is providing two types of KYC, existing KYC of Amazon Pay account or OTP-based eKYC.
 To determine the credit limit, a PAN number is required.
 Once the process is completed.
 The registration status and all future transaction records can be viewed from the Amazon Pay Dashboard on the mobile as well as on Amazon.in website.